petrvanblokland/DesignDesignSpace/Site.md

 In general the aim is to get graduated students as well as experienced designers back to a space of “WOW!”.

-### For which designers does designdesign.space work best?
+### For which designers does designdesign.space best?

 * Open minded and willing to get valuable feed-back on their work
 * Interested to improve and change